hyperoslo/playbook/TAXES_IN_NORWAY.md

 There are more reasons for employers paying Payroll tax but i will not go into them here.

+#### Reduced tax in December and Juli

+The Norwegian tax system is based upon 10.5 months of tax.
+This does not mean that you pay less tax.
+It means that you pay a greater portion of your taxes 10 10 months of the year.

+The result is that your salary in July is without taxes and you only pay 50% of the usual tax in December.
+Oh joy!
+For once, strange bureaucratic rules come in handy :)

+#### Tax reduction for foreigners

+(I don't know much about this.
+Can some one else explain this?)

+Basically the first 2 years when of working in Norway you get a tax reduction to help you get settled in (and get used to the high level of taxes here).
+Welcome to Norway! :)

 ### Vacation money (Feriepenger)

 **Applies to**: Full time employees